-If you want to sell liquor to be consumed on a footpath or similar outdoor area that is not part of your venue, you'll need to apply for an extension of trading area.
+If you want to sell liquor to be consumed on a footpath or similar outdoor area that isn't part of your venue, you'll need to apply for an extension of trading area.

-When applying you'll need to upload these documents (a legible photo is acceptable):
+When applying you'll need to upload these documents (a clear photo is acceptable):

 - two floor plans of the venue - how to submit plans for a licensed venue (PDF 344 KB)

 - a copy of your outdoor dining permit from the local council.

 You can log in to LGO at any time to track the progress of your application.

 Some applications are sent to the South Australia Police Licensing Enforcement Branch.